 2 – The Parenzana Rail Trail

 Distance: 138 km (85 mi)

 The Parenzana (Porečanka in Slovenian) is a defunct 138 km (85 mi) long railway that used to run from Trieste (Italy) to Porec (Croatia).

-The way has been turned into a cycle and trekking path and still preserves many of the tunnels and bridges, adding up to the picturesque view.
+The way has been turned into a cycle and trekking path and still preserves many tunnels and bridges, adding up to the picturesque view.

-The Slovenian part of the Parenzana Rail crosses some of the most beautiful towns of the Slovenian Riviera such as Koper, Izola, and Piran.
-It also passes some vineyards and olive groves on the countryside.
+The Slovenian part of the Parenzana Rail crosses some of the most beautiful towns of the Slovenian Riviera, such as Koper, Izola, and Piran.
+It also passes some vineyards and olive groves in the countryside.

-The whole way is almost traffic-free and has little up-hills, being a great option for families cycling in Slovenia.
+The whole way is almost traffic-free and has little up-hills, being an excellent option for families cycling in Slovenia.

 3 – From Ljubljana To Lake Bled